awsdocs/amazon-sagemaker-developer-guide/doc_source/querying-lineage-entities.md

 ```

 **Example Getting a Lineage graph visualization**
-A helper class `Visualizer` is provided in *visualizer\.py* to help plot the lineage graph\.
+A helper class `Visualizer` is provided in the sameple notebook [visualizer\.py ](https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker-lineage/visualizer.py) to help plot the lineage graph\.
 When the query response is rendered, a graph with the lineage relationships from the `StartArns` is displayed\.
 From the `StartArns` the visualization shows the relationships with the other lineage entities returned in the `query_lineage` API action\.

 ```
 # Graph APIs